DesireeMM/DM-project-1/README.md

 ###### Changing Your Password
 You must enter your current password in order to change it to something else.
    Please make sure your new password matches in both fields before clicking **_Change Password_**.

+## <a name="future"></a>Future Features
+###### Group Poll
+I would like to include a group poll option for specific events.
+Users could add poll options that the group can select to vote on an activity or location for a hangout.
+I would display the poll results on a chart so users could easily interpret the results of their poll.

+###### Messaging
+Originally I had planned to use an API to send email notifications to users when an event had been scheduled, but ran into some security challenges.
+To make a similar feature, I plan to have a group message board where users can post messages to the group on each group's homepage.
+Additionally, I would like to allow attendees of an event to send notification messages that will show up on the event page.

+###### Event Invitations
+Currently, the forms are set up so that when you create an event, you automatically invite the entire group.
+I thought about other use cases, like a girls' night out or surprise party, and plan to include a checkbox for group members to be invited when creating an event.
+I would implement this by having a function to display this checklist when a group name option is selected from the dropdown menu on the create event form.

+I would also like to add a feature where event hosts could add additional invitees after the original event has been created, similar to the add group member functionality.
+This would come in handy if someone was accidentally missed on the checklist, or if someone who had previously said they could not attend became available.